 David is an adjunct professor at San Joaquin College of Law and he is a frequent lecturer on natural resources issues in California and the western United States at Universities, conferences and seminars.
 He has published more than two dozen articles and chapters on natural resources management and law in professional journals and law reviews, as well as articles on backpacking, libraries and the history of Sacramento.

-He currently serves on the Water Education Foundation Board of Directors; the California State University Water Resources and Policy Initiatives Advisory Committee; and he previously served on the University of California Advisory Committee for the Water Resources Center in Berkeley.
+He currently serves on the Water Education Foundation Board of Directors and he previously served on the California State University Water Resources and Policy Initiatives Advisory Committee and the University of California Advisory Committee for the Water Resources Center in Berkeley.

-David has advised California Governors over the past several decades on natural resources law and policy and he has been appointed by Governors Schwarzenegger, Davis and Wilson to serve on various boards and councils that advise federal and state officials on long-term solutions to California’s Bay-Delta ecosystem.
+David has advised California Governors over the past several decades on natural resources law and policy and he has been appointed by all recent Governors to serve on various boards and councils that advise federal and state officials on long-term solutions to California’s water challenges.

 With respect to agriculture, David is a recognized voice for the preservation of viable farmland and the attendant open space and wildlife values.
 He is a graduate fellow of the California Agricultural Leadership Program.
 He was appointed by Governors Davis and Schwarzenegger to the Sacramento County Fair Board, where he served as President.
 He has also served on the Agricultural Advisory Committee for the California State Fair.